 WHEN SHOULD I DISCUSS MY CONCERNS ABOUT PRESERVING MY FERTILITY?

 Fertility can be damaged with one cancer treatment session so fertility preservation methods must be done before the cancer treatment begins.
 As you plan the cancer treatment, let your physician know you’re interested in preserving your fertility.
-At TFC, we realize the time constraints and will meet quickly (same day or next day) with you to discuss the various preservation methods.
+At TFAFC, we realize the time constraints and will meet quickly (same day or next day) with you to discuss the various preservation methods.
 Preservation options depend upon your age, relationship status, and personal preference.

 HOW CAN I PRESERVE MY FERTILITY BEFORE CANCER TREATMENT?